geodashio/geodash-build-pipeline/README.md

 # Usage

-This library should be used in a `gulpfile` when building a GeoDash platform.
+This library should be used in a `gulpfile` when building a GeoDash application.
 It is not developed for the GeoDash `runtime` environment in the browser, as such the package is prefixed with `geodash-build-`.
 To load into a gulpfile, add the following:

 ```
 var geodash = require("geodash-build-pipeline");